 Marketers should also take note of Tax Day.
 Many people end up looking for tax software at the last minute.
 If you have tax services or products of any kind, market them heavily in the spring.
 Online traffic for tax software increases by 50 percent over the week of Tax Day, which accounts for 18 percent of all the traffic tax software companies experience in the spring.
 Highlight your tax services on your website, social media accounts, and any other platforms.

 Offer Summer Gift Cards and Deals

 Offering loyal customers bargains, deals, and gift cards are great ways to increase your profitability in the summer.
 You can email coupons and deals designed for summer.

 Take Advantage of April Fool’s Day

 Many consumers appreciate a company with a sense of humor.
-April Fool’s Day is perhaps the only day all year where companies can play jokes on consumers without it being odd.
-Take advantage of the holiday and send out a gag email or advertise for silly products and services.
+April Fool’s Day is perhaps the only day all year when companies can play jokes on consumers without it being odd.
+Take advantage of the holiday and send out a gag email or advertise silly products and services.